zeittresor/style_going_wild/README.md

 btw. a funny idea.. if you like strange monsters try to swap this vice versa. x-D

 <img width="429" height="250" alt="sd_monsters" src="https://github.com/user-attachments/assets/fe852821-483e-42f2-a3dc-c1b1eabb089c" />

+Changelog

+23.10.2025
+- Added a option to correct each line for signs like "(", "[", "{".. -> Each line will be corrected if enabled (checked by default)
+- Added a option to include the integrated styles file of forge as additional files
+- New filename the filename of your own styles are now "01-prompt_styles.txt" and "02-negativ_styles.txt" (for the buildin styles_buildin.csv it is similar but with 03-.. and 04-..) the reason is to find them easier in your "my" directory.